Purpose

 The PGY2 Solid Organ Transplant Pharmacy Residency is an American Society of Health System Pharmacists (ASHP) accredited residency program.
 Graduates of the PGY2 Solid Organ Transplant Pharmacy Residency are prepared to manage heart, lung, kidney, pancreas, and liver transplant recipients in inpatient and outpatient settings, as well as patients with viral hepatitis, opportunistic infections, and conduct clinical research.
 The resident will also have the opportunity to manage pediatric abdominal transplant recipients.
 Teaching is an integral component of the program, as UCSF Health is affiliated with the UCSF School of Pharmacy.
 The resident will also have the option to complete a teaching and research certificate program.

 UCSF is home to one of the largest kidney and liver transplant programs in the nation.
 UCSF consistently has been one of the most active kidney transplant programs in the United States, performing over 400 kidney transplants annually.
 The liver transplant program has a one-year survival rate of 96%, which is above the national average of 92% even when adjusted for high-risk patients, and is also one of the largest, with about 200 liver transplants performed each year.
-UCSF also has a large living kidney and liver donor program, and is one of few centers that perform transplants in HIV positive individuals.
-UCSF also has one of the most successful lung transplant programs in the nation achieving significantly better than expected survival at both 1 year and 3 years following transplant, performing about 80 transplants each year.
-The heart transplant program is growing, performing about 50 heart transplants each year, including combined heart+kidney transplants.
-Adult transplant services are based at the Parnassus campus of UCSF Health and pediatric transplant services are performed at the UCSF Benioff Children’s Hospital.
+UCSF also has a large living kidney and liver donor program and is one of the few centers that perform transplants in HIV positive individuals.
+UCSF also has one of the most successful lung transplant programs in the nation, achieving significantly better than expected survival at both 1 year and 3 years following transplant, performing about 80 transplants each year.
+The heart transplant program is growing, performing about 50 heart transplants each year, including combined heart and kidney transplants.
+Adult transplant services are based at the Parnassus campus of UCSF Health, and pediatric transplant services are performed at the UCSF Benioff Children’s Hospital.

 Learning Experiences